homebots/vm/README.md

 **Unary operations**

+The binary operation NOT have this format: store in `Identifier` the result of `!
+Value` Increase and Decrease work on mutating an `Identifier` in place

 | op code | encoding                          | equivalent pseudocode |
 | ------- | --------------------------------- | --------------------- |
 | not     | `0x2e Identifier Value` | a = !b                |